Building matrices with prescribed size and number of invertible submatrices: Existence of -matrices with corank at most

-From this table, we can deduce directly the number of additional rows from Type $1$ and Type $2$ modifications we need to obtain $\overline{b}$ singular square submatrices in $M$.
-Together with the rows from Type $3$ modification, it remains to verify that the total number of rows we have used is at most $r$.
-Once again, we employ Mathematica to finish the verification, and the program codes are provided in Appendix \ref{11<=r<=48} for reference. \end{proof}
+From this table, we can deduce the number of rows from type~$\ref{type1}$ and type~$\ref{type2}$ modifications by summing up the bold digits.
+For example, if $\overline{b}_j=23$, then the number of additional rows is $4+1+1+2=8$.
+To obtain $\overline{b}$ singular square submatrices in $M$, we combine type~$\ref{type1}$ and type~$\ref{type2}$ modifications with the $t_0+t_1+\dotsb+t_{j-1}$ rows from a type~$\ref{type3}$ modification.
+It remains to verify that the total number of rows we have used is at most $r$.
+Once again, we employ Mathematica to finish the verification, and the program code is provided in Appendix~\ref{11<=r<=48} for reference. \end{proof}